Build a home for your wriggly friends, with a DIY caterpillar habitat that never ends and brings constant curiosity in kids!

 - Host plants

-The first and foremost step for creating the caterpillar habitat is to find a suitable container.
+It’s crucial to find a suitable container for a caterpillar habitat that is not too congested and has space for plants and sticks for caterpillars to stick on.
 You need to create a pleasant and comfortable environment for the caterpillar.
-You can use a well-ventilated glass tank, or a plastic container, or a couple of 1-liter plastic soda bottles.
+You can use a well-ventilated glass tank, a plastic container, or a couple of 1-liter plastic soda bottles.

 To make the container suitable for caterpillars, ensure that it has ventilation and a little humidity.
 The caterpillars must not be able to crawl out of the container.
 Punch a few tiny holes into the lid of the container to properly ventilate the container and ensure little hydration.
-However, you must ensure that the holes should not be big enough such that the caterpillars can escape through them.
+However, you must ensure that the holes should not big enough for the caterpillars to escape.
 These holes should be big enough only so that the air circulation is certain.

 Caterpillars are easy to keep as they don’t have any complex needs.
 Make sure they have a constant supply of the host plants for feeding.
 The plants can vary significantly across breeds.
-Most common host plants include Aster, Hollyhock, Sunflower, Snapdragon, and Violet.
+The most common host plants include Aster, Hollyhock, Sunflower, Snapdragon, and Violet.

 The next step is to understand and choose where you’ll be putting the caterpillar habitat.
 The habitat should be put where the chances of drying out are less.
 It should not be in a place that has too much heat.
 It would be best not to place it under direct sunlight, such as on a sunny window sill.